Headstorm/Interview/challenges/DataScienceChallenge.md

 You will need to ingest and interpret data from open APIs and other data sources to determine which data is useful, finding the signal in the sea of information.

+Of course, we could simply look up the UTC timestamp to determine the season.
+Unfortunately, we can only use the season table described below to train and evaluate the correctness of our model.
+The model must determine the season based on other factors, such as weather, location of the earth

 ### Evaluation
 For each `(longitude, latitude, time)` 3-tuple in the given training set, which represents the location and birth date (in UTC), your model should predict the season in which the birthday occurred.